 S.B.
-No. 1437 amends the Human Resources Code to establish new eligibility criteria for individuals seeking certification as juvenile officers or employees of juvenile facilities.
-The bill introduces Subsection (a-1), which specifies that it applies to individuals who do not hold certification and are or were employed by, contracted with, or volunteering for the department, a juvenile probation department, or a registered juvenile facility.
-It allows the department to designate such individuals as permanently ineligible for certification if they engage in conduct that violates the chapter or demonstrates unsuitability for certification, or if a panel determines their certification would threaten juveniles in the justice system.
+No. 1437 amends the Human Resources Code to clarify the eligibility criteria for certification as juvenile officers or employees of juvenile facilities.
+The bill introduces a new subsection (a-1) that specifies the section applies to individuals who do not hold certification and are or were employed by, contracted with, or volunteering for the department, a juvenile probation department, or a registered juvenile facility.
+It also allows the department to designate individuals as permanently ineligible for certification if they engage in conduct that violates the chapter or demonstrates unsuitability for certification, as determined by a panel of board members.

 Statutes affected: